 People often feel they must travel to visit relatives for the holidays because that’s what they’ve always done.
 Although traveling is rarely as predictable or as easy as we might like, traveling with a nursing baby can pose a new set of hurdles to overcome.
 Can it be done?
 Absolutely!
 Do you want to take on this added layer of holiday travel complexity?
 Maybe.
 Maybe not.

-Having a new baby–nursing or otherwise–is often a good time to re-think entrenched habits and traditions.
+Having a new baby – nursing or otherwise – is often a good time to re-think entrenched habits and traditions.
 It’s even an opportunity for starting new traditions.
 Instead of traveling to a relative’s home out of obligation, consider your baby’s needs.
 Sometimes that may mean staying home.
 Consider all of the pros and cons to consider.
-And, remember, it’s okay if you decide to do something differently than you’ve done in the past.
+And, remember, it’s okay if you decide to do something differently than you’ve done in the past, especially when breastfeeding during the holidays.

 Consider: To pump, or to nurse?

 In some respects, nursing the baby is the simplest thing to do.
 The baby removes milk from your breasts better than any pump on the market, and there are no parts to wash or lose.
-But you may find yourself in an unfamiliar environment, or one where you have little control, so think it through beforehand.
+But when breastfeeding during the holidays, you may find yourself in an unfamiliar environment, or one where you have little control, so think it through beforehand.

 If you decide to stay home, you may be entertaining the relatives.
 With the need to nurse your child added into the holiday mix, you’ll want to identify tasks that are time-sensitive or time-consuming.
 For example, you might want to skip the complicated recipes and fine china in favor of simpler recipes and paper plates.